How Much Does It Cost To Start Fly Fishing: What You Really Need.

 Let’s see what you should consider before you part with your money!

-Truth be told, to fly fish, at the bare minimum, you will need a fly rod, fly reel, fly line, a fly leader, and a fly.
+Truth be told, to learn to fly fish, at the bare minimum, you will need a fly rod, fly reel, fly line, a fly leader, and a fly.
 But, there is a lot more you should have that will improve your fly fishing experience and help you learn easier if you are new.

 The Gear You Need To Start Fly Fishing